Interactive Fractal Tree

 Branches

-The number of branches that are created at each step of the pattern.
-So if the value is two then, then end of each branch will fork into two more.
+This sets the number of new branches that are created at each step.
+If the value is two, the end of each branch will fork into two more.

 Iterations